harishkannan05/OverTheWire-Writeups/Bandit.md

   ```
   <img width="490" height="43" alt="image" src="https://github.com/user-attachments/assets/384374c8-e638-4278-a975-90bb28322fad" />

-  **Explaination:** To avoid the command treating each word as a separate file, enclose the filename with spaces in single quotes.
+  **Explanation:** To avoid the command treating each word as a separate file, enclose the filename with spaces in single quotes.
 </details>

 <details>